jpegleg/debian13-control-plane/README.md

 10.0.2.14
 ```

-This project is just focused on a (3 or 5) node control plane.
+This project is just focused on a (3 or 5) node control plane, but can be used with a single node control plane, too.
 Worker configurations are not included, but joining them is as usual.